MrAlias/attest-sh/README.md

 # 🔬 attest

-This is a simple tool to verify the contents of a GitHub release tarball against the original repository.
+This is a simple tool to verify the contents of a GitHub release tarball or zip file against the original repository.

 ## 📋 What This Script Does

-- Extracts a `.tar.gz` archive.
+- Extracts a `.tar.gz` or `.zip` archive.
 - Compares each Git-tracked file against its counterpart in the archive.
 - Verifies:
   - File content (SHA-256 hash)
-  - File permission modes (e.g., `0644`, `0755`)
+  - File permission modes when applicable (e.g., `0644`, `0755`)
 - Reports:
   - Missing files in the archive
   - Extra files in the archive